 Local Government Influence

-Cultural and language barriers, as well as a lack of exposure to discovery procedures and a desire for secrecy are just part of the equation.
+Cultural and language barriers, as well as a lack of exposure to discovery procedures and a desire for secrecy, are just part of the equation.
 Another key factor that must be considered is the power of the works council and unions in certain jurisdictions.
-For example, in Germany, the representatives of the workforce form 50% of the supervisory board, and therefore have a direct influence on the strategic management decisions and critical incidents involved in a major investigation.
+For example, in Germany, the representatives of the workforce form 50 percent of the supervisory board and therefore have a direct influence on the strategic management decisions and critical incidents involved in a major investigation.
 This often results in “operational agreements” between the works council and the management board, often touching data protection, privacy, disclosure and the modus operandi for investigations.

 My client was recently involved in a large-scale accounting investigation, whereby the legal team needed to review significant volumes of data for different aspects of the investigation.
 In this case, not only were there data protection and privacy concerns, but the client also had numerous contracts with local government agencies which meant that some of the data was classified from a national security context.

 Four different servers were deployed in this project, the first of which lived on the client site.
-There, data was filtered for national security concerns and any responsive data was quarantined until an appropriately security-vetted individual could review it.
+There, data was filtered for national security concerns, and any responsive data was quarantined until an appropriately security-vetted individual could review it.
 The second was situated with a local law firm so that a privacy and data protection review could be performed.
-The third was within a London data centre where there were a number of substantive reviews performed to determine relevance and privilege.
-The fourth and final server was in the U.S. where the European data was merged with the data residing in the U.S. and used in the ensuing legal and regulatory actions.
+The third was within a London data center where there were a number of substantive reviews performed to determine relevance and privilege.
+The fourth and final server was in the United States where the European data was merged with the data residing in the United States and used in the ensuing legal and regulatory actions.

-In responding to a U.S. discovery request, a very security-conscious Russian organisation needed to balance its sense of security and privacy with the demands of the U.S. litigation.
-A combination of local and experienced consultants allowed for a protocol to be agreed whereby, all data would be captured and processed on the organisation’s premises and would not leave.
+In responding to a U.S. discovery request, a very security-conscious Russian organization needed to balance its sense of security and privacy with the demands of the U.S. litigation.
+A combination of local and experienced consultants allowed for a protocol to be agreed on, whereby all data would be captured and processed on the organization’s premises and would not leave.
 The agreed keywords were then run across the data and the client reviewed the results and the source of the results before the documents were provided to the legal team for their review – which again took place on the organisation’s premises.
-Finally, only the responsive documents were extracted and sent to the U.S. as part of a formal response to a discovery request.
+Finally, only the responsive documents were extracted and sent to the United States as part of a formal response to a discovery request.